Ghostchamb3r/Ghostchamb3r/README.md

-- 👋 Hi, I’m @Ghostchamb3r 💀
-- 👻 I make electronic music and occasionally get my code propjects to work.
-You can learn more about me and the music I make at ghostchamb3r.com.
-I also like pugs.
+- 👋 Hi, This is the git repository of Mitch Bercier, also known under my artist/stage name aka ghosstchamb3r.
+I write algorithmic music and I'm a programmer specializing in sound and audio computing.